 a).
 To amend the Financial Guidelines of the WEASC: To allow the Treasurer of the ASC to open bank statements concerning checking accounts of the ASC.

 2).
-Funds are to be deposited within twenty-four (24) hours of receipts; if necessary they are to be deposited bag.
+Funds are to be deposited within twenty-four (24) hours of receipts; if necessary they are to be in a night deposit bag.

 a).
 All monies received from Groups as donations to the ASC or otherwise shall be in the form of money order or check.